danielmahon/mongoose-forms/README.md

   maps: ['name', 'slug'],     // map only to these members of model
   method: 'post',             // form method
   fields: {
-    actions: {                // Custom fields that don't exist in your model
+    actions: {                // define custom fields that may or may not exist in your model
       template: 'Actions',    // provide a template name
       order: 100,             // order acts like a weight
-      buttons: [              // Custom fields can take arbitrary data {
+      buttons: [              // custom fields can take arbitrary data {
           type: 'submit',
           label: 'Submit Form',